jrcryer/locator-core-js/README.md

 If you want to pass all requests to a separate domain, then you can optionally pass a `{ domain: "https://api.test.bbc.co.uk/locator" }` option to the constructor.

+The API module also has a `getCookie` method which alternatively uses a PAL based endpoint.
+To update this to use a different domain, use the `{ palDomain: "http://beta.bbc.co.uk" }` option on the API constructor.

 ### Options / parameters

 All 4 endpoint requests, `getLocation`, `search`, `autoComplete` and `reverseGeocode` should at the very least have a `success` callback passed to them to get access to the data returned by the endpoint.
 You can also pass an optional `error` method to handle any errors returned by the locator endpoint.